 Experience.
 Given, Gained, and Shared.

 By volunteering, your experience is immediately put to good use.
 You’ll be given the opportunity to learn new skills and gain experience.
 You’ll be part of an incredible team, changing lives for years to come.
 NLS welcomes those who wish to volunteer time and services in helping our clients obtain equal access to justice.
 Whether you volunteer for just a day, or for a longer-term, we have flexible opportunities.
+Click here for a detailed guide of Pro Bono volunteer opportunities.

 Volunteer Opportunities With NLS

 NLS’s pro bono and reduced fee referral programs provide its clients with legal representation in bankruptcy, child snatch, custody, unemployment compensation, expungement, Protection From Abuse, SSI termination and orphan’s court cases.
 (Types of cases referred vary from county to county).
+Click here for a detailed guide on ways you can help.

 Internships for law students, both during the school year and the summer, introduce students to the practice of poverty law through hands on experience.